SumoLogic/sumologic-documentation/docs/snippets/metadata-data-enrichment.md

 **Metric metadata**

 Sumo Logic provides a number of features you can use to enrich the metrics you collect with metadata.
 Metric metadata provides considerable benefits when you query your metrics: you can scope your metric queries to return only the metrics of interest.
-Metric metadata can also give you insight that can't be gleaned from unadorned metrics, especially in highly containerized and orchestrated environments.
+Metric metadata can also give you insight that cannot be gleaned from unadorned metrics, especially in highly containerized and orchestrated environments.

 * Metric metadata is referenced in Sumo with [selectors] (/Metrics/Introduction-to-Metrics/01Overview-of-Metrics-in-Sumo#Selectors) consisting of key-value pairs that are tagged to metrics during collection.
 * You can use the [metric rules editor] (/Metrics/Metric_Rules_Editor) to tag metrics with data derived from the metric identifier, and then use those tags in metric queries.